Research-Based Learning Materials for Children with Dyslexia

 Reading and learning disabilities

-It is sad to me that one approach to teaching reading has become the yardstick against which every child is measured, and those who do not measure up are labeled with a disability.
-In my opinion, a large percentage of the children who have been branded disabled are not disabled at all.
-Somehow we must lose the idea that there is one right way to teach reading.
-How have we let the situation get so skewed?
+One approach to teaching reading has become the yardstick against which every child is measured, and those who do not measure up are labeled with a disability.
+A large percentage of the children who have been branded disabled are not disabled at all.
+Somehow we, as a society, must lose the idea that there is only one right way to teach reading.
 I have spent a lot of time nose-to-nose with kids who had been sent to special education classrooms and have seen the resulting emotional pain.
 They carry the disability label as a brand on their hearts and minds.
 It colors everything in their world.
-By labeling children with disabilities, educators intend to identify children who need to receive special help, but all too often what results inside the child is completely detrimental.
+By labeling children with disabilities, the intention is to identify children who need special help, but too often the process undermines children's belief in themselves.

 All our math resources are also designed to include multiple elements that make learning math facts and concepts easier for children who have trouble learning in traditional ways.